Joaopmoliveira/CuranSDK/README.md

 And the project should just compile out of the box (this will take a LOOOOONG TIME to compile because ITK and SKIA are huge).
 Reserve atleast 30Gb of memory for vcpkg to compile all the dependencies.

+## Integration with a proper IDE

+Usualy my IDE of choice is either

 ## Contributions